This is a little different from my other “The Best…” lists.

 DESIGN YOUR OWN:

-There are several sites where students can design their own homes.
+There are some sites where students can design their own homes.

 Other suggestions are, as always, welcome.